Who is Hunt & Henriques?

 Should I contact or pay Hunt & Henriques?

-The best way to deal with Hunt & Henriques is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Hunt & Henriques for millions of clients nationwide.
+The most effective way to deal with Hunt & Henriques is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Hunt & Henriques on behalf of their clients.

 Will Hunt & Henriques sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with this debt collector again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with this debt collector again.

 Hunt & Henriques Complaints